-The Energy Information Administration released its Short-Term Energy Outlook for October, and it shows that OECD oil inventories likely bottomed last June 2018 at 2.807 billion barrels.
-It estimated stocks dropped by 11 million barrels in September to 2.882 billion, 24 million barrels higher than a year ago.
+The Energy Information Administration released its Short-Term Energy Outlook for September, and it shows that OECD oil inventories likely bottomed in this cycle in June 2018 at 2.804 billion barrels.
+Stocks peaked at 3.204 billion in May 2020.
+In September 2020, it estimated stocks dropped by 34 million barrels to end at 3.090 billion, 123 million barrels higher than a year ago.

 Oil Price Implications

-I used the model to assess WTI oil prices for the EIA forecast period through 2019 and 2020 and compared the regression equation forecast to actual NYMEX futures prices as of October 11th.
-The result is that oil futures prices are presently overvalued for much of the forecast horizon.
+I used the model to assess WTI oil prices for the EIA forecast period through 2020 and 2021 and compared the regression equation forecast to actual NYMEX futures prices as of October 14th.
+The result is that oil futures prices are presently overvalued through October 2020.
+However, futures prices are undervalued starting in November 2020 through the forecast horizon in 2021.

-The 4Q18 proved that oil prices can move dramatically based on expectations and that they can drop far below the model’s valuations.
-The attack on Aramco’s oil facilities also proves they can rise above the model-derived price.
+April 2020 proved that oil prices can move dramatically based on market expectations and that they can drop far below the model’s valuations.
+In contrast, prices in May through September proved that the market factors in future expectations beyond current inventory levels.

 Check back to see my next post!